RevolutionAnalytics/RRO/README-legal.txt

-Other open-source components that comprise this software offering are licensed by Revolution Analytics and various third partie.
+Other open-source components that comprise this software offering are licensed by Revolution Analytics and various third parties.
 Such components are licensed pursuant to the GNU GPLv2 license and other open source licenses.
 A list of the open source components and links to the text of the applicable licenses can be found in this file